invisibleXML/ixml/misc/pragmas.md

 (This may require nothing more elaborate than what is described in the *Renaming* use case below.)

-As suggested in the worked examples for the use cases, some of these can themselves be introduced using pragmas, but it is clear that extending ixml in these ways for the sake of pragmas may feel like a heavy lift to some members of the community group.
-So we have also prepared a scaled-back proposal, described below as the *pragma-element* proposal, since one of its most visible properties is that in the XML form of a grammar, all pragmas are represented as `pragma` elements, and not in the various ways possible in the brackets-QName proposal.
+Some of these extensions can themselves be introduced using pragmas, as illustrated in the *Worked examples* section below, but it is clear that adding so much new functionality to ixml for the sake of pragmas may feel like a heavy lift to some members of the community group.
+So the discussion below describes two variants of the bracket-QName

-The brackets-QName proposal is described first because it was developed first and the authors currently think of the pragma-element proposal in terms of its differences from the brackets-QName proposal.
-Other things being equal, the authors realize it would be better to describe the simpler proposal first.
-But time is short and other things are not equal.

-### The brackets-QName proposal
+proposal: a 'fixed-form' variant and a 'variable-form' variant, so named for the relative fixity or variation in the XML representation of pragmas in the two forms of the proposal.
+For brevity they are often referred to as F and V respectively.
+Since they have a great deal in common, they are described in parallel rather than separately.

-In this proposal, pragmas take the form of a left square bracket, an optional mark, a QName, the pragma's data, and a right square bracket.
+In both forms of this proposal, pragmas in ixml take the form of a left square bracket, an optional mark, a QName or a 'URI-qualified name', the pragma's data, and a right square bracket.
 Nested pairs of square brackets are allowed, so pragmas can nest arbitrarily deep.

 #### The ixml form